near/docs/docs/tokens/token-custody.md

         # Example 2:
         near generate-key key --useLedgerKey="44'/397'/0'/0'/11'"

-4. The result you will see output in the console is in the format:
+4. After confirming the key on your Ledger device (which should be opened to the NEAR app), the result you will see output in the console is in the format:

         Using public key: ed25519:D9Brbo6cgPAPLMzXrZXza3EXfwS7hrK76SpHwBH4sEud